 If you have been following along with this article you might have noticed other effects of mindfulness.
 For instance, your heart rate has probably normalized, right?
 And you are probably breathing more deeply.
 And your blood pressure has probably dropped.
 Yup.
 Even more immediate effects of meditation.

 Afterwards, everything starts to feel so much better.
 One of the immediate effects of meditation that I personally notice is my quiet mind.
 All those thoughts that were running through my mind only moments earlier have suddenly subsided and there is quiet and inner-peace.

 I find that meditation also has the effect of organizing my mind.
 If I’ve got a lot to do and I’ve been running around frantically trying to get it done, meditation will slow my mind down so that I can do things logically, one at a time.

-Breathing also changed immediately after meditation.
-My breath slows to about one half the speed it had previously been at, which is simply because I’m deep breathing.
+My breathing is also better after meditation.
+My breath slows to about half the speed it had previously been at, which is simply because I’m deep breathing.

 Of course there are immediate physical effects of meditation too.
 I feel less tension in my body, I stand taller after meditating, and my walk even changes (I have a much more confident gait after I’ve meditated).

 I even seem to become more creative after I meditate.
 Certain meditations have the effect of stimulating divergent thinking (the ability to formulate new ideas based on disparate information).
 That’s one reason I always meditate before I start blogging or writing one of my books.

 More than anything though, the biggest difference I notice before and after meditation is that it creates a sense of space.
 Before meditation I feel tight and confined, like I have no freedom.
 After meditation, I feel much more relaxed and flexible in my body, and much freer in my life in general.

 Those are the immediate effects that I personally notice from meditating.
 How about you?
 What do you notice most before and after meditation?

 Note that there are also risks of meditation.